Laksh-star/movie-quotes-app/README.md

 ## Features

-- Generate movie quotes relevant to your article topic
+- Generate multiple movie quotes relevant to your article topic
 - Compare standard quotes with search-enhanced quotes
+- View and manage generation history with timestamps
 - Clean, responsive UI for easy interaction
 - Powered by OpenAI GPT-4o-mini and Tavily Search API